-I don’t think you really need a formal recipe, but I’m going to put my tips/tricks for cutting the knuckles and nails in this recipe box so you can print it out if needed.
+I don’t think you really need a formal recipe, but I’m going to include the recipe along with my tips and tricks for cutting the knuckles and nails in a printable recipe at the bottom of this post so you can print it out if needed.

 - hot dogs